RosettaCommons/RFDesign/README.md

 ## License

 All code and neural network weights are open source under the BSD license.
+See `LICENSE`.

 ## Installation